felangel/bloc/docs/coreconcepts.md

 ?> **Note**: `onTransition` is invoked first (local before global) followed by `onChange`.

-Another unique feature of `Bloc` instances is they allow us to override `onEvent` which is called whenever a new event is added to the `Bloc`.
+Another unique feature of `Bloc` instances is that they allow us to override `onEvent` which is called whenever a new event is added to the `Bloc`.
 Just like with `onChange` and `onTransition`, `onEvent` can be overridden locally as well as globally.

 ```dart
 enum CounterEvent { increment }